RobertMyles/tidyRSS/README.md

 Related
 -------

 The package is a 'tidy' version of two other related fantastic little packages, [rss](https://github.com/noahhl/r-does-rss) and [feedeR](https://github.com/DataWookie/feedeR), both of which return lists.
-In comparison to feedeR, tidyRSS returns more information from the RSS feed (if it exists), and develpment on rss seems to have stopped some time ago.
+In comparison to feedeR, tidyRSS returns more information from the RSS feed (if it exists), and development on rss seems to have stopped some time ago.
 Both packages were influences for tidyRSS.